 If you’re feeling adventurous, you might tackle some sailfish.
 However, the novice angler might feel more inclined to begin their fishing career by catching mackerel.
-By clicking on the entries for the fishing reports, you can find pictures of recent fishing trips.
+By clicking on the entries among the Outer Banks fishing reports, you can find pictures of recent fishing trips.
 The shots of lengthy and shiny tuna can spark your motivation to garner a catch that’ll match the ones in those pictures ... or even surpass it!

-Parties of up to six people head out to the Gulf Stream most days.
-Head boats are a perfect way for families to experience Outer Banks fishing.
+Head boats and charter fishing trips take parties of up to six people out to the Gulf Stream most days.
+The large, accommodating vessels are excellent ways for families to experience Outer Banks fishing all together.
 But you might prefer a smaller group for your trip, which is always an option.
-If you decide to participate in a charter, make sure you call ahead of time to book your trip at a convenient time for both you and the captain.
+If you decide to participate in a charter, make sure you call ahead of time to book your trip when it’s convenient for both you and the captain.

 We receive new Outer Banks fishing reports daily, so you can find out what’s best to catch that day and where to catch it.
 Our Outer Banks fishing reports help you find marinas and sport fishing companies in line with the type of trip you want to help you achieve the optimal fishing experience.
 Curious about what’s biting and where?
 Check the fishing report listed below, then get out there and make some fish stories happen.
 Tight Lines!